 EERE will conduct one informational webinar during the FOA process.
-It will be held after the initial FOA release but before the due date for the Letters of Intent.
+It will be held after the initial FOA release.

 Attendance is not mandatory and will not positively or negatively impact the overall review of any applicant submissions.
 The webinar will be open to all applicants who wish to participate.
 Applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
 The webinar date is listed on the cover page of the FOA.